PH foreign debt steady in Q1 as pandemic caps overseas borrowings

 This was offset by the $1.1-billion increase in foreign investments in Philippine debt paper issued offshore, which the regulator said “demonstrated investors’ confidence in the country’s creditworthiness.”

 External debt refers to all types of borrowings by Philippine residents from foreign entities.

 Also helping offset the decline in debt were prior periods’ adjustments of $580 million, and positive foreign exchange revaluation adjustments of $101 million as the US dollar weakened against the Japanese yen.

-From January to March 2020, the debt service ratio — which relates principal and interest payments to exports of goods and receipts from services and primary income — increased to 8.9 percent from 5.7 percent recorded for the same period a year ago due to higher payments.
+For January to March 2020, the debt service ratio—which relates principal and interest payments to exports of goods and receipts from services and primary income—increased to 8.9 percent from 5.7 percent recorded for the same period a year ago due to higher payments.
 The debt service ratio has consistently remained at single-digit levels.